 Notably, FDA further stated that, in light of evolving nutrition research and KIND’s Citizen Petition, it would reevalute regulations concerning NCCs generally, and the term “healthy” in particular.
 The Agency stated that it plans to solicit public and expert comment in the near future.

-If you would like assistance submitting a comment on NCCs and the term “healthy,” please contact one of the following Morgan Lewis lawyers:
+If you would like assistance submitting a comment on NCCs and the term “healthy,” please contact the following Morgan Lewis lawyer:

 1William A. Correll, Jr., Director, Center for Food Safety and Applied Nutrition, Food and Drug Administration Warning Letter to Daniel Lubetsky, CEO, KIND, LLC (Mar.
 17, 2015), http://www.fda.gov/ICECI/EnforcementActions/WarningLetters/2015/ucm440942.htm?source=govdelivery&utm_medium=email&utm_source=govdelivery.